Semi-Pro: Home media

-The film was released on DVD and Blu-ray Disc on June 3, 2008.
+The film was released on DVD and Blu-ray Disc on June 3, 2008 by New Line Home Entertainment.
 There is a theatrical R-Rated version DVD and a 2-Disc "Let's Get Sweaty" Unrated Edition DVD and Blu-ray Disc.
 Special features include unrated deleted scenes and more.

 Soundtrack

-The soundtrack for the film was released on February 26, 2008 and featured songs by LaBelle, WAR, Curtis Mayfield, Will Ferrell, among others.
+The soundtrack for the film was released on February 26, 2008, and featured songs by LaBelle, WAR, Curtis Mayfield, Will Ferrell, among others.
 "Love Me Sexy" is sung by the fictional Jackie Moon (played by Will Ferrell).